 This spring, Humanities Texas will hold one-day workshops across the state for Texas language arts teachers.

-On February 21, 2019, Humanities Texas will hold a one-day teacher workshop in Dallas focusing on teaching To Kill a Mockingbird as well as other writings from the civil rights movement.
+On February 21, 2019, Humanities Texas will hold a one-day teacher workshop in Dallas on teaching To Kill a Mockingbird and other writings from the civil rights movement.
 Topics to be addressed include Harper Lee's inspirations for, and composition of, To Kill a Mockingbird; important contexts for understanding the novel; contemporaneous writings from the civil rights movement; and effective strategies for teaching the novel at the secondary level.
-Workshop faculty includes Katherine Henninger (Louisiana State University), Coleman Hutchison (The University of Texas at Austin), Aram Goudsouzian (University of Memphis), and Shirlene Bridgewater, former high school ELA teacher and recipient of a Humanities Texas Outstanding Teaching of the Humanities Award.
+Workshop faculty includes Katherine Henninger (Louisiana State University), Coleman Hutchison (The University of Texas at Austin), Aram Goudsouzian (University of Memphis), and Shirlene Bridgewater (former high school ELA teacher and recipient of a Humanities Texas Outstanding Teaching of the Humanities Award).